Noise Estimation for Generative Diffusion Models: Method

 Our inference procedure is introduce in algorithm~\ref{alg:alpha_inf}.
 The idea is to have a set of step indexes $U$ for which, we readjust the noise schedule.
 For simplicity, in all of our experiments, $U=\{1,2,\dots,N\}$ for a given number of steps $N$.

 The adjustment is done using the neural network $P_\theta$, which estimates the noise level $\bar \alpha$.
-Given this estimation, we deduce the sets of parameters $\mathbf{\alpha}, \mathbf{\beta}$ for the remaining denoising steps, as shown in Sec.~\ref{section:NSA}.
+Given this estimation, we deduce the sets of parameters $\mathbf{\alpha}, \mathbf{\beta}$ for the remaining denoising steps, as shown in the Noise Schedule adjustments Section.

 The noise schedule (vectors $\alpha$ and $\beta$) is initialised with a set of predefined values (function initialNoiseSchedule()).
 The rest of the algorithm (lines 3-15) is very similar to the algorithm \ref{alg:DDPM_inf}.
 The only difference (lines 7-9) is that we use a set of iteration indexes $U$ for which we will adjust the noise schedule vectors.